 Currently our Climber Support Coordinator at Mountain Trip, Lisa began guiding in Alaska in 1994, following a couple of seasons working in Antarctica.
 She is another school teacher by trade and has taught Alaskan youths out on the Aleutian islands in the town of Dutch Harbor.
 She grew homesick, however, and now teaches in Telluride, Colorado where she skis the backcountry with Todd and their Chessy, Lola.
 If she answers your phone call, listen for the voice of their cute little boys Logan and Dalton in the background.

 Laura is the glue that holds our office together.
 Todd likes to think she is the grey matter that helps his altitude-addled synapses fire with some degree of regularity.
 She has spent a lot of time working in the guiding industry and is an avid backpacker and adventurer.
 She will probably be the one who helps guide you through all the pre and post-trip steps of working with Mountain Trip.
 When she’s not in our office, she spends her time working with Telluride Helitrax and with her family, including her two beautiful daughters and husband John, who owns Telluride Outside, the area’s premier fly fishing and outdoor recreation outfitter.
 Laura climbed Aconcagua in December, 2012 and reached the top, despite very challenging conditions and an epic windstorm.
-She’ll help one of our Denali teams in 2013, so that she can do and even better job of helping our climbers prepare to pursue their dreams.
+In June of 2013, she reached the summit of Denali with one of our teams, so she can do an even better job of helping our climbers.